rj-cc/nested-comments/README.md

 The two components can be used anywhere, in resource pages, custom pages, actions, form fields, widgets, livewire components or just plain blade views.
 Here is a sample screenshot of how the components will be rendered:
 ![image](https://github.com/user-attachments/assets/4926c3c6-e679-4713-a6e6-c4f17da4f85a)

+## Package Customization
+You can customize the package by changing most of the default values in the config file after publishing it.

 ## Testing